 The Chairman and Vice-Chairman determine where on the agreed pay scale the CFO/CEX is placed, based upon year-end performance appraisals.
 The RBFA have determined that the CFO/CEX, as Head of Paid Service determines where on the agreed pay scales the Directors are placed based upon year-end performance appraisals.
-A two per cent increase on was agreed for Directors in November 2020, backdated to 1 January 2020.
+A 1.5 per cent increase on was agreed for Directors which took effect from 1 January 2021.

-In addition the CFO/CEX, DCFO and ACFO are entitled to a vehicle for use in connection with Fire Authority business.
-The contribution for operational roles is currently £3,500 per annum and £2,000 per annum for those in non-operational roles, which is in line with the contributions towards a lease car for other eligible staff.
+In addition the operational CFO/CEX, DCFO and ACFO are entitled to a vehicle for use in connection with Fire Authority business.
+Those in these roles are entitled to a Provided Car or receive the enhanced rate of £3,500 as a contribution towards a lease car.
+This is in line with the contributions towards a lease car for other eligible staff as outlined in the Car User Scheme.
+The non-operational DCEX receives a Car Allowance of £1239 per annum.

-The operational Director posts (CFO, DCFO and ACFO) also receive an additional allowance for providing out of hours operational incident command cover and services based on 10% of the mid-point of the Assistant Chief Fire Officer salary range, currently £10,663 per annum.
+The operational Director posts (CFO, DCFO and ACFO) also receive an additional allowance for providing out of hours operational incident command cover and services based on 10% of the mid-point of the Assistant Chief Fire Officer salary range, currently £10,823 per annum.